tsprlng/useful-pgp-agent/tools/README.md

 The template and key are replaceable, which permits an individual or organization to issue attestations verifiable with their own CA if they prefer.
 If replaced, the Yubico template can never be restored."*

-This tool does not currently support replacing the attestation key on a Yubikey.
+This tool does not currently support replacing the attestation key on a YubiKey.
 It only supports use of the Yubico-provided attestation key to generate "attestation statements".

 The attestation certificate on a card can be inspected as follows: